top of page

 -

 What are things that are nice to have as a rider?Beyond the basics of a bike, helmet, cloths, shoes, and a water bottle there are many things that are really nice to have as a biker.
 None of these are necessary but they can make the experience more enjoyable: Padded biking shorts Quick repair kit: spare tube, tire levers, small pump or CO2, bike specific multi-tool, quick link for chain, tire repair kit.
 A hydration pack or bike specific backpack/fanny pack to carry the repair kit items, layers of clothing for changing weather, and extra water.
-Bike specific shoes
+Bike specific shoes Bugspray Sunscreen

 -

 What equipment will my rider need?A safe, well functioning mountain bike: Look for used or new bikes from reputable bike companies (Trek, Giant, Specialized, etc...) and avoid bikes from big box stores if possible (Target, Walmart, Dick's Sporting Goods, etc...).
-Bikes from big box stores generally do not have components that will hold up.
+Bikes from big box stores generally do not have components are durable enough to last a season.
 Bikes do not need to be full suspension.
-Most riders will do best on a front suspension bike.
+Most riders will do best on a front suspension bike (also known as a hardtail).
 They are lighter and less expensive.
 A single chain ring up front is preferred over multiple chain rings but is not required.
 A well fitting helmet: All riders must have and wear a well fitting helmet any time they have a leg over their bike.
 A well fitting helmet should not move around when shaking your head from side-to-side or nodding up-and-down.
 If possible, get a helmet with MIPs or some other concussion reduction technology.
 Avoid inexpensive helmets as they are not as good at protecting heads from injury.
 We only get one brain, so let's protect it well!
 Here is a helpful link for fitting a bike helmet.
 Clothing: If your rider is looking to participate in races, they will need a team jersey.
 There are a variety of styles and sizes.
 The cost of jerseys is generally around $55-$110 depending on the style.
 If the cost is a hindrance, please know that the team may have extra jerseys or may be able to support with that cost.
 In general, whatever clothing a rider might wear to do any outdoor activity will work for biking.
 It is nice to have some layers for when the weather gets colder in the fall.
 Shoes: Basic tennis or athletic shoes will work great for most riders.
 Shoes need to be able to securely connect the rider with the bike, so no flip-flops, crocs, slides, or shoes of that nature.
 No open-toed shoes either.
 Water bottle or hydration pack: Riders should have some way to carry water with them at practice and on adventure rides.
 A water bottle works great, just be sure your rider's bike has a water bottle cage to hold the bottle.
 Hydration packs work great and so does a light backpack that has a water bottle holder.

 -